benmvp/zero-to-react-minishop/src/04-lists/README.md

 > NOTE: Don't forget the `key` prop on the `<Result>` components

-Also, only render the entire results `<div>` when there are results.
+Also, only render the entire results container `<div>` when there are results.

 (If at any point you get stuck, you can take a peek at the [answers](./answers/App.js))